ksu-is/CalcBolus/projectroadmap.md

 7: Add code to check each input for valid options and prompt users to re-enter input if invalid (Sprint 2)--DONE

-8: Create decision trees used for calculating the basic bolus formula with no physical factors--DONE
+8: Create decision trees used for calculating the basic bolus formula with no physical factors(Sprint 2)--DONE

-9: Create remaining needed decision trees and/or update existing ones to account for physical factors
+9: Create remaining needed decision trees and/or update existing ones to account for physical factors (Sprint 2)--DONE

 10: Compare project with similar projects to explore options for improving the program

-11: Add any small final touches such as text decorations and colors and fix any errors
+11: Add any small final touches such as text decorations and colors if time allows and fix any errors

 12: Final code test (test at least 3 different scenarios)